TamojitSaha/Lo-Talk/README.md

-<h1 align="center">OmniTalk</h1>
+<h1 align="center">Lo-Talk</h1>

 # About
 [![PCB](https://img.shields.io/badge/PCB_design-EagleCAD-EE8822.svg)](https://www.autodesk.com/products/eagle/overview)
 [![License](https://img.shields.io/badge/License-CC--BY--NC--ND--4.0-lightgrey.svg)](https://www.autodesk.com/products/eagle/overview)

-OmniTalk is an open-hardware off-grid communicator based on NRF51822 and LoRa.
-This device is currently under development and not completed.
+Lo-Talk is an open-hardware ISM band off-grid communicator based on Nordic's NRF51822 and Semtech's LoRa module on SX1278.
+This device can be helpful in node to node communication and mesh networking over the ISM band and has hardware support for SOS alerts.
+The device communication range was tested upto 500mm in an urban area without line of sight and maximum Tx Power 3W.

 # Schematic
 <p align="center">